 Evidence Sources and Audit Tests

-Documentary, testimonial, physical, and analytical evidence can all play a role in audits of financial assurances for site remediation.
+Documentary, testimonial, physical, and analytical evidence can all play a role in audits of mining revenues.
 The main sources of evidence that will be useful in this context are:

 - a review of relevant documents,

 - testing of controls and IT systems, and